jorgetutor/jorgetutor-web/content/en/post/drupalcon-2020--self-management-remove-environments.md

 ### Clean Your Inbox & control your Notifications

-Process all your inbox at once
+Process all your inbox at once (2-3 times per day max).

 - Trash
 - Keep it (as reference)
 - Do it (<2min)
+- Schedule it
 - Delegate it
 - Defer it